9 Cool and Different Things to do in Florence, Italy

 Strolling the stunning Piazza della Signoria is a popular activity.
 Not to mention, the enormous Fountain of Neptune will immediately catch your attention.

-Here you will find the Gucci Garden
+Here, you will find the Gucci Garden.

 A delightful, sensory experience you will not soon forget.
 Not only that, the 5 euro admission is a bargain.

-Telling a story of recent Gucci fashion Archetypes this offbeat museum will surprise you in the best ways.
+Telling a story of recent Gucci fashion Archetypes, this offbeat museum will surprise you in the best ways.

 The Gucci Garden consists of a bookstore, boutique, restaurant, and cocktail lounge.
-All fashionably done of course.
+All fashionably done, of course.

-If you can’t make it in person be sure to check out their website.
-It is fun, 3D, and interactive.
-It includes an audioguide and transcript explaining the creative process behind the venue.
-We discovered Gucci Garden not knowing what was inside but I would have loved to read about it before we had gone in.
+We discovered Gucci Garden, not knowing what was inside, but I would have loved to read about it before we had gone in.

 Cool Things to Do in Florence

 Since when is getting a tattoo not cool?
-That makes getting a tattoo in Florence Italy even hipper.
+That makes getting a tattoo in Florence, Italy, even hipper.

 This activity will take some pre-planning on your part.